marcosalvalaggio/edamame/README.md

 eda.describe_distribution(data)
 ```

+Parameters:

+* **data**: A pandas dataframe.

-passing a dataframe the function display the result of the **.describe()** method applied to a pandas dataframe, divided by quantitative/numerical and categorical/object columns.
+Passing a dataframe the function display the result of the **.describe()** method applied to a pandas dataframe, divided by quantitative/numerical and categorical/object columns.

 ### Identify columns types